Clastify logo

 Image

-This finishes the guiding contrast.
-Matter can be recycled because chemical elements remain as atoms and move between pools.
+That is the guiding contrast.
+Matter can be recycled because chemical elements remain as atoms and can move between pools.
 Energy cannot be recycled because each transfer disperses some energy as heat, so ecosystems need a continuing energy input.

 Were those notes helpful?